WELCOME TO the Catholic PARISH of St. Mary | new haven, ct

-To register as a parishioner with St. Mary's, please complete the St. Mary's Registration form.
-Then deliver it to the Parish Secretary by mail or in person.
+To register as a parishioner with St. Mary Parish, please complete the St. Mary's Registration form.
+Then deliver it to the parish staff by mail or in person.

 Do you have questions about theology, Catholic practices, or Catholic traditions?
 If so, send an email to email@example.com with "Question for Question Box" in the subject line.
 Or use the Question Box in the vestibule.

 PARISH LIFE: ONLINE GIVING

 St. Mary’s parish has officially launched online giving.
 What is online giving?
 Read more... or simply Give Online.

 Use “Amazon Smile” so St. Mary's receives 0.5% of the total cost of everything you purchase.
 To participate, access Amazon through smile.amazon.com and add St. Mary's, New Haven, as your charitable organization.

 PURCHASE NEW ALBUM TO SUPPORT OUR DOMINICAN VOCATIONS

 The student brothers of the Dominican Province of St. Joseph have released a new album of Americana music, The Hillbilly Thomists.
 With folk classics such as “Leaning on the Everlasting Arms,” “What Wondrous Love,” and a new take on “Amazing Grace” the Hillbilly Thomists of the Dominican House of Studies go back to classic American spirituals to bring our listeners closer to the Lord.
 Your support of this album will aid the formation of the many Dominican student brothers in Washington, DC.
 Beginning December 12, CDs can be purchased for $15 through the brothers’ daily blog at http://www.dominicanajournal.org/ht/.
 At that website you will be able to experience their promotional video featuring “Poor Wayfaring Stranger.”
 Thank you for your generosity.